Sheringham Hall: Ivy Lodge

-At the southern main entrance to the estate the gatehouse is called Ivy Lodge and was designed in the Cottage orné style by the Repton's.
+At the southern main entrance to the estate the gatehouse is called Ivy Lodge and was designed in the Cottage orné style by the Reptons.
 This lodge is also a Grade II listed building.
 The lodge is built over two storeys with the ground floor faced in Norfolk red bricks.
 The second floor is faced in pebble dashed render with some parts of render panels between black timber vertical stud posts.
 The south east corner of the lodge has a circular forward facing wing.
 The roof is now finished in plain red tiles and has wide overhanging eaves with finial to the top of the turreted roof.
-The lodge extensively renovated in 1905 when the thatched roof was replaced with the tiled roof.
+The lodge was extensively renovated in 1905 when the thatched roof was replaced with the tiled roof.

 Lodge cottage

 The hall and estate's east entrance from the nearby village of Upper Sheringham passes by another entrance lodge simply known as Lodge cottage.
-It built over two storeys and is built from brick faced with pebble flint work with Norfolk red brick quoining.
+It is built over two storeys and is built from brick faced with pebble flint work with Norfolk red brick quoining.
 The south elevation has a projecting bay with a hip roof with the upper storey clad in dark shiplap timber planking.
 The house has a Norfolk pantile roof.

 West Lodge

-The West Lodge gatehouse is situated just of the A149 coast road between Sheringham and Weybourne.
-It is on the north-west corner of Oak Wood which is the estates area of woodland on the hill north of the Hall.
-This gatehouse is no longer part of the estate and the drive which ran to the hall from here no longer connected to the estate or hall.
+The West Lodge gatehouse is situated just off the A149 coast road between Sheringham and Weybourne.
+It is on the north-west corner of Oak Wood which is the estate's area of woodland on the hill north of the Hall.
+This gatehouse is no longer part of the estate and the drive which ran to the hall from here is no longer connected to the estate or hall.
 The building is a two-storey flint and tile house with a pantile roof and has been a private residence for many years.